VSM helps businesses visually illustrate, analyze, and improve every step in delivering a product or service.

 Your first step is to determine which product’s or product family’s processes you would like to manage.
 Be aware that new teams or those without VSM experience may require some VSM training.

 Value stream mapping provides significant benefits across entire companies.
-That said, revising established processes can be a difficult, time-consuming and expensive endeavour.
+That said, revising established processes can be a difficult, time-consuming, and expensive endeavor.
 Before you get into the heart of the VSM process, you’ll first need to make sure that leadership is on board and willing to offer its support.
 Consider starting with a simplified VSM demonstrating potential value, and sharing it with your decision makers before you get into anything more comprehensive.

 Identifying the issues that may be limiting perceived value for the customer is a necessary early step.
 What are your customers’ concerns?
 Where are they demanding change?
 What might be prompting them to leave?
 Your customers are the ones who define which steps in your processes are ‘valuable,’ so incorporate any relevant data or analysis that is available to help you determine which issues are standing in the way.